Plantar Fasciitis: What Causes It and What Can Be Done About It

 - Changing exercise surface or shoes: Shoes with better arch support and cushioning will relieve the stress on your plantar fascia, as will exercising on a shock-absorbing surface.
 If you normally run on the pavement, try switching to a dirt trail.

 - Icing: Applying a bag of frozen peas or an ice pack to your heel every few hours can help reduce pain and inflammation.

 - Stretching: Gentle stretching exercises can help relieve the pain.
 Your physical therapist can show you special stretches that focus on the fascia and Achilles tendon.

 - Steroid injections: If your symptoms don’t seem to be improving, steroid injections can help decrease inflammation.

 - Medication: Pain medication such as ibuprofen can help ease your symptoms.

 What if gentle treatment doesn’t work?

 If your plantar fasciitis doesn’t seem to be responding to less invasive treatment options, it may be time to see an orthopedic surgeon.
-At Progressive Spine and Orthopaedics, Dr. Kang is our board-certified foot and ankle surgeon.
-The surgery Dr. Kang performs for plantar fasciitis is called an endoscopic plantar fasciotomy, or EPF.
-During an EPF, Dr. Kang detaches the fascia from your heel bone to relieve tension and swelling.
+At Progressive Spine and Orthopaedics, Dr. Bernstein is our board-certified foot and ankle surgeon.
+The surgery Dr. Bernstein performs for plantar fasciitis is called an endoscopic plantar fasciotomy, or EPF.
+During an EPF, Dr. Bernstein detaches the fascia from your heel bone to relieve tension and swelling.